uccser/cs-unplugged/docs/source/author/topics.rst

     - ``lessons:`` The path to the lessons configuration file.

-    - ``age-groups:`` List of age groups and their corresponding lessons
+    - ``age-groups:`` Keys of age groups and their corresponding lessons.

       - **Required Fields:**